LearnOnDemandSystems/docs/lod/how-to-use-api-consumer.md

     ![](images/send-button.png)

-1. The lab will now for the specified user.
+1. The lab will now launch for the specified user.
 Postman will return a JSON response with information about the result of the API request.
 The information in the response corresponds with the information on the Launch API details documentation.

     ![](images/api-json-response.png)